-Activist Thunberg takes youth angst to U.N. climate summit
+Activist Thunberg channels youth fury to U.N. climate summit

 Existing commitments fall far short of the kind of radical action to transform energy, transport, heating and agricultural systems that scientists say is needed to steer the world off its current course towards disastrous levels of warming.

-Reporting by Victoria Waldersee, Nathan Allen; Writing by Matthew Green; Editing by Andrew Cawthorne
+Reporting by Victoria Waldersee in Lisbon, Nathan Alle, Isla Binnie and Mostafa Salem in Madrid; Writing by Matthew Green; Editing by Andrew Cawthorne